ioga/perceptive/README.md

 Perceptive is a module for awesome wm for brief and compact weather notification via naughty lib.

+Unfortunately, Google Weather API have been discontinued so at the moment this module is not functional.
+---

 Requirements
 ------------
 - awesome 3.4+